microsoft/ReSub/README.md

 Subclasses do not need to call super.

+## Extensions

+A small ecosystem is starting up around ReSub, so if you bring up an extension based on it, let us know and we'll add it to a list here:

+* [ReSub-entity](https://github.com/BiggA94/resub-entity): This project eases the use of ReSub by providing a simple function to create a Store for an entity

 ## Data Flow

 ReSub avoids taking a strong opinion on data flow in your project.